dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 The same argument holds for many strong authentication mechanisms - for example, both the `GSI` protocol as well as the `Kerberos` protocols require trust in remote authorities.
 However, this only affects user *authentication*, while authorization decisions can be adjusted by local site administrators by adapting the `gPlazma` configuration.

 To allow local site’s administrators to override remote security settings, write access can be further restricted to few directories (based on the local namespace, the `pnfs`).
-Setting `xrootd access to read-only has the highest priority, overriding all other settings.
+Setting xroot access to read-only has the highest priority, overriding all other settings.

 ### Other configuration options

 The `xrootd-door` has several other configuration properties.
-You can configure various timeout parameters, the thread pool sizes on pools, queue buffer sizes on pools, the `xrootd` root path, the xrootd user and the `xrootd` IO queue.
+You can configure various timeout parameters, the thread pool sizes on pools, queue buffer sizes on pools, the xroot root path, the xroot user and the xroot IO queue.
 Full descriptions on the effect of those can be found in `/usr/share/dcache/defaults/xrootd.properties`.

 ## XROOTD Third-party Transfer

-Starting with dCache 4.2, native third-party transfers between dCache and another xrootd server (including another dCache door) are possible.
+Starting with dCache 4.2, native third-party transfers between dCache and another xroot server (including another dCache door) are possible.
 These can be done either in unauthenticated mode, or with GSI (X509) authentication, using the client provided by SLAC (xrdcp or xrdcopy).

 To enforce third-party copy, one must execute the transfer using